entropyxyz/entropy-docs/content/guides/spin-up-a-devnet.md

 ### Steps

-1. Ensure that Docker daemon is running:
+1. Ensure that the Docker daemon is running:

     {{< tabs items="MacOS, Linux" >}}
         {{< tab >}}